 What is local SEO?

-If you’re a business owner who’s not heard of this term before, local SEO is all that one needs to do to make sure that their business shows up as the top result for local searches, i.e. search queries like ‘bars near me’, or ‘carpenters in Salton City, CA’, etc. If you’re still unsure about what local SEO is, you can read this answer on Quora to get more of a clear picture of what it means.
-This article has been written to help any business owner conduct a local SEO audit for their own business.
+If you’re a business owner who’s not heard of this term before, local SEO is all that one needs to do to make sure that their business shows up as the top result for local searches (i.e. “bars near me.” or “carpenters in Salton City, CA”)

 The content in the title tag, meta description, and other meta tags play a major role in how your website ranks on search engines.
 Make sure that you add the keywords you want to rank for in your site’s meta description.